The Succulent Plant Page goes to Families of Succulent Plants goes to The Yucca Page goes to

-Yucca brevifolia is an indicator plant for the Mojave desert and has a National Park named after it.
+The succulent tree Yucca brevifolia is an indicator plant for the Mojave desert with a National Park named after it.
 Large specimens grow up to 10m tall and branches bend down or stick out at odd angles.
+This is said to have reminded early Mormon settlers of the prophet Joshua, with his arms outstretched in prayer.

-Left: near US375, just South of Rachel, Nevada.
+Near US375 (The Extraterrestrial Highway), just South of Rachel, Nevada.
+This area is well-known to UFO hunters, possibly related to its proximity to the notorious Area 51.
 A large forest of Joshua Trees grows on both sides of the road, with a lush undergrowth of grasses, small scrubby plants and a few cacti.

 Yucca brevifolia

 Left: at Gold Point ghost town, Lida Valley, Nevada.
 Silver ore was mined here and there are many excavations, spoil heaps and other industrial archaeology.
 The succulent vegetation appears to be on the edge of survival.
-Water is scarce and the gravelly soil probably loaded with heavy metals.
+Water is scarce and the gravelly soil probably loaded with heavy metals from numerous spoil heaps.

 Right: West of Panamint Valley, California.
 Despite the aridity and sparse ground cover, the Joshua trees are green and healthy.